victor4458776/Python-Trading/README.md

 timeframes: An associative array of timeframes, supported by the fetchOHLCV method of the exchange.
 This is only populated when has['fetchOHLCV'] property is true.

-timeout: A timeout in milliseconds for a request-response roundtrip (default timeout is 10000 ms = 10 seconds).
-If the response is not received in that time, the library will throw an RequestTimeout exception.
-You can leave the default timeout value or set it to a reasonable value.
-Hanging forever with no timeout is not your option, for sure.
-You don't have to override this option in general case.

-rateLimit: A request rate limit in milliseconds.
-Specifies the required minimal delay between two consequent HTTP requests to the same exchange.
-The built-in rate-limiter is enabled by default and can be turned off by setting the enableRateLimit property to false.

-enableRateLimit: A boolean (true/false) value that enables the built-in rate limiter and throttles consecutive requests.
-This setting is true (enabled) by default.
-The user is required to implement own rate limiting or leave the built-in rate limiter enabled to avoid being banned from the exchange.

-userAgent: An object to set HTTP User-Agent header to.
-The ccxt library will set its User-Agent by default.
-Some exchanges may not like it.
-If you are having difficulties getting a reply from an exchange and want to turn User-Agent off or use the default one, set this value to false, undefined, or an empty string.
-The value of userAgent may be overrided by HTTP headers property below.

-headers: An associative array of HTTP headers and their values.
-Default value is empty {}.
-All headers will be prepended to all requests.
-If the User-Agent header is set within headers, it will override whatever value is set in the userAgent property above.